Musicals101.com

 b.
 Mar.
 24, 1922 (Nova Scotia, Canada) - April 8, 2005 (West Hollywood, CA)

-A sickly child, White began to dance at the suggestion of her family doctor.
-She made her Broadway debut as a replacement ensemble dancer in Finian's Rainbow (1947), then appeared in Regina (1949), Arms and the Girl (1950) and both the New York and London casts of Guys and Dolls (1950).
-After working as assistant to Michael Kidd, White choreographed the London production of Fanny (1956), then stunned Broadway with her glorious dances in Meredith Willson's The Music Man (1957).
+A sickly child, Ms. White began to dance at the suggestion of her family doctor.
+She made her Broadway debut as a replacement ensemble dancer in Finian's Rainbow (1947), then appeared in Regina (1949), Arms and the Girl (1950) and the New York and London casts of Guys and Dolls (1950).
+After working as assistant to Michael Kidd, White choreographed the London production of Fanny (1956), then stunned Broadway with her energetic dances in Meredith Willson's The Music Man (1957).
 She went on to choreograph a dozen more Broadway musicals, including Take Me Along (1959), the New York version of Half a Sixpence (1965), Mame (1966), 1776 (1969), Gigi (1973), Goodtime Charley (1975), I Love My Wife (1977) and Working (1978).
 Although nominated eight times, White never received the Tony Award.

-White's hallmark was making dance routines seem like believable, spontaneous extensions of everyday movement -- whether for one or two dancers ("Take Me Along") or a massive ensemble ("Mame").
+White's hallmark was making dance routines seem like believable, spontaneous extensions of everyday movement, whether for one or two dancers ("Take Me Along") or a massive ensemble ("Mame").
 White adapted her stage dances for the screen versions of The Music Man (1962), 1776 (1972) and Mame (1974).
 She also choreographed the screen version of Bye, Bye Birdie (1963), and won raves (and a special Academy Award citation) for her magnificent dance sequences in Oliver (1968).
-Her last screen work was for Disney's Pete's Dragon (1977).
+Her last screen work was for Disney's screen musical Pete's Dragon (1977).
 After a prolonged retirement, she died of natural causes at age 83.

 Williams, Bert